pdxrconf/pdxrconf.github.io/README.md

 # How to contribute to the CascadiaRConf website

 This repository holds content for the [Cascadia R Conference website](https://cascadiarconf.org).
-The most recent conference organizers can be identified [here](https://cascadiarconf.org/about/).
+The most recent conference organizers can be found [here](https://cascadiarconf.org/about/) and our contact info is available at [CascadiaRConf](https://cascadiarconf.com/contact/)

 ### Code of conduct